 A Day in the life of a young rider

 You’ve been up since 6am.
-Got to the yard, fed all the horses and changed their rugs.
+Pulled on your chaps, got to the yard, fed all the horses and changed their rugs.
 Chucked the horses out into the field, mucked out all stables and ended up half digging one out completely because that bloomin’ pony won’t stop weeing in that one corner….You’ve swept, put 4 ¼ slices of hay out into the field, in clay mud deeper than your ankles.
 Then the water buckets, the **** water buckets!
 You always try to fill up the buckets to a level that you can lift them without your shoulder feeling as though it may pop out of its socket.
 You’ve never got this level right.

 Then you go home, or then you go work or school.